A real-space many-body marker for correlated ${\mathbb Z}_2$ topological insulators

 In the absence of Rashba coupling ($V_R=0$), the total spin projection is still conserved by the Hamiltonian and the previous analysis is readily applicable.
 The quantized wavevectors $\delta {\bf k}$ appearing in the definition~\eqref{eq:hatz} must be chosen according to the quantization rules of the underlying triangular Bravais lattice.
-Then, taking $\delta {\bf k}_i$ as the smallest wavevector in the direction of the $i^{th}$ primitive vector of the reciprocal lattice, we define:
+We choose $\delta {\bf k}_i$ as the smallest wavevector in the direction of the $i^{th}$ primitive vector of the reciprocal lattice; in a $L\times L$ cluster with primitive vectors ${\bf a}_1$ and ${\bf a}_2$, we have that $\delta {\bf k}_i \cdot {\bf a}_j = \frac{2\pi}{L}\,\delta_{ij}$.
+As done before, we now define

 The derivation closely follows the one sketched before.
 Here, $\rho_{\sigma}$ is complex on any finite sizes but becomes real for $N \to \infty$, where its phase equals $\pi$ times the Chern number of the band.
 Therefore, it represents an easily computable quantity that marks the topological transition.
-The numerical results for the KM model in absence of Rashba coupling are reported in Fig.~\ref{fig_km_no-rashba}.
+The numerical results for the KM model in absence of Rashba coupling are reported in Fig.~\ref{fig2}.
+Even if our marker~\eqref{eq:rhokm} is complex on any finite cluster, its phase is very close to either $0$ or $\pi$, even on small sizes.
+Therefore, the identification of the topological nature of the ground state can be easily assessed.

 When the Rashba coupling $V_R$ is included, the $z$ component of the total spin is no longer a conserved quantity.
 Still, we keep the same formal definition of $\rho_{\sigma}$ in Eq.~\eqref{eq:rhokm} and show that its phase remains quantized even for $V_R>0$.
-The explicit evaluation on finite lattices shows that $\rho_{\sigma}$ is generally complex and the numerical results are reported in Fig.~\ref{fig_km_with-rashba}.
+The numerical results are reported in Fig.~\ref{fig3}.
 For large $N$ the imaginary part gets smaller and eventually tends to zero while the modulus $|\rho_{\sigma}|$ diverges in the thermodynamic limit; however, its phase $\phi$ can be again taken as a marker for the ${\mathbb Z}_2$ topological transition.
 In fact, the convergence of the phase of $\rho_{\sigma}$ to $\pi$ ($0$) in the topological (trivial) phase is not affected by the presence of Rashba coupling.